LoyolaChicagoCode/sensorproxy-scalatra-scala/README.md

 ## Deployment ##

-Deployable to A/PaaS providers that support foreperson.
+Deployable to A/PaaS providers that support foreperson or war files.